 - Sometimes, pro se plaintiffs (plaintiffs who intend to represent themselves rather than being represented by an attorney) mistakenly name the insurance company as the defendant.

-- The insurance company denies the claim for failure to notify it.
+- The insurance company denies the claim for failure to file an accident report or notify it promptly.

 - The insurance company denies the claim for non-payment of the car insurance premium.